-Venezuela is not known to have used, produced, or exported cluster munitions, but it imported them and destroyed an unspecified quantity in August 2011.
+Venezuela is not known to have used, produced, or exported cluster munitions, but it has imported them and destroyed an unspecified quantity in August 2011.

 Venezuela has never commented on its lack of accession to the convention.
 In 2011, Venezuela said, “a binding tool leading us to a prohibition of the use, stockpiling, [and] transfer…would be the ideal” to address the humanitarian concerns raised by cluster munitions.

 Venezuela participated in several meetings of the Oslo Process that created the Convention on Cluster Munitions.
 It joined in the consensus adoption of the convention text in Dublin on 30 May 2008, but expressed opposition to the convention’s Article 21 provisions on “interoperability” (relations with states not party), which it said “[undermines] the spirit and purpose” of the convention.
 Venezuela did not attend the convention’s Oslo Signing Conference in December 2008.

 Use, production, transfer, and stockpiling